-In this paper, we made progress towards deeply understanding the mysterious convergence behavior of DANE for both quadratic and non-quadratic convex functions.
-To this end, we proposed two new alternatives, DANE-LS and DANE-HB, which are more suitable for global asymptotic and local non-asymptotic analysis, and yet effective for momentum acceleration.
-The core messages conveyed by our study are:
+In this article, we have made progress towards deeply understanding the mysterious convergence behavior of the popularly applied DANE method for communication-efficient distributed convex optimization.
+To this end, we propose two new alternatives, DANE-LS and DANE-HB, which are more suitable for global asymptotic and local non-asymptotic analysis, and also effective for momentum acceleration.
+The core messages conveyed by our study include:

 - (1) The plain DANE method can actually converge faster than already known.
-For quadratic problems, even without any momentum acceleration, DANE-LS attains a tighter communication complexity bound than the already discovered for plain DANE; - (2) Line search is beneficial to DANE.
-For non-quadratic strongly convex functions, with the blessing of backtracking line search under Armijo rule, DANE-LS converges globally under a wider spectrum of $\gamma$ than DANE, with an appealing local non-asymptotic convergence rate; - (3) Heavy-ball acceleration is effective for DANE.
-DANE-HB possesses a neartight communication complexity bound for quadratic objective functions.
+For quadratic problems, even without any momentum acceleration, DANE-LS attains a tighter communication complexity bound than what already revealed for plain DANE. - (2) Line search is beneficial to DANE.
+For non-quadratic strongly convex functions, blessed by the backtracking line search under Armijo rule, DANE-LS converges globally under a wider spectrum of $\gamma$ than DANE, at an appealing local rate of convergence. - (3) Heavy-ball acceleration is effective for DANE.
+DANE-HB possesses a near-tight communication complexity bound for quadratic functions.
 Whilst for non-quadratic convex functions, DANE-HB exhibits an identical performance in the vicinity of minimizer.
-For learning with linear models, as a double-loop approximate Newton extension of DANE-HB, DANE has been shown to have global convergence with favorable communication complexity bounds.
+For convex optimization with linear models, we proposed the DANE method as a double-loop approximate Newton extension of DANE-HB that has been shown to have global convergence with near-tight communication complexity bounds.

-Numerical results support our theoretical findings and confirm that DANE-LS, DANE-HB and DANE are safe and in many cases more attractive alternatives to the prior DANE-type methods for communication-efficient distributed machine learning.
-We expect that the theory and algorithms developed in this article will fuel future investigation on non-convex distributed optimization problems such as distributed training of deep neural nets.
-Also, we believe our improved DANE-type methods should have practical implications in large-scale federated optimization for privacy-preserving collaborative machine learning.
+Numerical results support our theoretical findings and confirm that DANE-LS, DANE-HB and $D^2ANE$ are safe and in many places more attractive alternatives to the prior DANEtype methods for both quadratic and non-quadratic convex optimization problems.
+We expect that the theory and algorithms developed in this article will fuel future investigation on distributed non-convex optimization problems such as distributed training of deep neural nets across multiple machines or GPUs.
+Also, we believe our improved DANEtype methods should have practical implications in large-scale federated optimization for privacy-preserving collaborative machine learning.